mrbazzan/practices-of-the-python-pro/README.md

 [my note] Software that depend on databases have to worry about fetch-and-get time.

-Changes lower than 100ms to humans are instantenous.
+Changes faster than 100ms to humans are instantenous.
+    faster than 100ms == less than 100ms (e.g 50ms, 99ms)?

 Time and Space complexity is not an exact measurement, rather it helps understand the worst case scenario for a software.